 It's all performance-based.

-But first thing's first, before you go contacting a conversion copywriter on a whim, let's dive deep into this role, and see why it's so important to business success.
-Here's everything you need to know.
+But first thing's first, before you go contacting a conversion copywriter on a whim, let's dive deep into this role and see why it's so important to business success.
+Here's everything you need to know about how to find and hire the right conversion copywriter.

 Suffice it to say that all professional writers, in every niche, are exceptional at what they do.
 They have to be, or else they don't really get anywhere.